falkoschumann/swift-wumpus/README.md

 *   As a hunter, I want to move one room.
 *   As a hunter, I want to shoot a crooked arrow into a tunnel so that I can got the wumpus.
 I have 5 arrows.
 I lose when I run out.
 Each arrow can go from 1 to 5 rooms.
 If the arrow can't go that way (i.e. no tunnel) it moves at random to the next room.
 If the arrow hits the Wumpus, I win.
 I the arrow hit me, I lose.
 *   As a player, I want to read instructions so that I understand the game.
+*   As a player, I want to restart a finished game with same settings or new settings.

 ### Hazards